thegeekyb0y/sklearn-cheat/README.md

 ```

+### DecisionTreeRegressor
-- **DecisionTreeRegressor**: DecisionTreeRegressor is a model that uses a tree structure to predict continuous outcomes.
+DecisionTreeRegressor is a model that uses a tree structure to predict continuous outcomes.
 It is easy to interpret and can capture non-linear relationships in the data.
 ```python
 from sklearn.tree import DecisionTreeRegressor from sklearn.model_selection import train_test_split